railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 * discounts given for fast payment.

-When the reconciliation is complete - that is the payment is equal to the sum of the due payments and the adjustments - you can close the reconciliation form.
+When the reconciliation is complete - that is, the payment is equal to the sum of the due payments and the adjustments - you can close the reconciliation form.

 The reconciliation operation is optional – you could very well do it later or not do it at all.